Marc David Baer: Life

 Baer was born in Columbia, South Carolina.
 He celebrated his bar mitzvah in Germany.
 Baer received his Bachelor's of Arts from Northwestern University and his Ph.D. from the University of Chicago.

-He is a scholar of Middle Eastern and European History, who conducts research utilising English, French, German, Greek, Turkish including Ottoman Turkish, Hebrew, Persian and Arabic.
-He is the author of six books.
+He is a scholar of Middle Eastern and European History.
+Baer conducts research utilising English, French, German, Greek, Turkish including Ottoman Turkish, Hebrew, Persian and Arabic.
+He is the author of seven books.

 In addition, he has published works on Turks in Germany including “Mistaken for Jews: Turkish Ph.D.
 Students in Nazi Germany” (German Studies Review) and “Turk and Jew in Berlin: The First Turkish Migration to Berlin and the Shoah” (Comparative Studies in Society & History) as well as German-Jewish converts to Islam including “Protestant Islam in Weimar Germany: Hugo Marcus and ‘The Message of the Holy Prophet Muhammad to Europe.’”
 (New German Critique) and “Muslim Encounters with Nazism and the Holocaust: The Ahmadi of Berlin and German-Jewish Convert to Islam Hugo Marcus" (The American Historical Review).